idpay/idpay-estimation-form-plugin/readme.txt

 Thank you so much for using IDPay Payment Gateway.

 == Changelog ==

-= 1.0.1, October 11, 2020 =
-* check GET parameters if POST was empty in relation with IDPay webservices new update.

 = 1.0.0, August 6, 2020 =
 * First release.